argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 The advantages of git: https://git-scm.com/about

 Main lecture goals:
+Learn the how and why of basic git commands.

+Outcome:
+Create two repositories, one on GitHub and one locally.
+Understand the various ways of connecting two repositories.
+First way of connecting two repositories:
+* Create a new repo on GitHub,
+* clone the repo locally,
+* make some commits to it,
+* push changes on GitHub.

+Second way of connecting two repositories:
-Create a new repo, make some commits to it, publish it on GitHub.
+* Create a new repo locally,
+* make some commits to it,
+* create a repo on GitHub,
+* push changes on GitHub.
+See this process in the [official documentation](https://docs.GitHub.com/en/get-started/quickstart/create-a-repo).

 ## Getting Started - First-Time Git Setup
 https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup
 Read what each command does from the official documentation and try it.

 ## Learn to use the following commands:
 ```bash